alpinejs/alpine/README.md

 **`.self` modifier**
 **Example:** `<div x-on:click.self="foo = 'bar'"><button></button></div>`

-Adding `.self` to an event listener will ensure that the handler only runs when the event target is the element where the event listener was register.
+Adding `.self` to an event listener will only trigger the handler if the `$event.target` is the element itself.
 In the above example, this means the "click" event that bubbles from the button to the outer `<div>` will **not** run the handler.

 **`.window` modifier**
 **Example:** `<div x-on:resize.window="isOpen = window.outerWidth > 768 ? false : open"></div>`